 The Republic of Chile may from time to time offer and sell its debt securities and warrants in amounts, at prices and on terms to be determined at the time of sale and provided in one or more supplements to this prospectus.
 Chile may also offer debt securities in exchange for other debt securities or that are convertible into new debt securities.
-Chile may offer securities with an aggregate principal amount of up to US\$4,219,111,229 (or the equivalent in other currencies) in the United States.
+Chile may offer securities with an aggregate principal amount of up to US\$1,514,261,472 (or the equivalent in other currencies) in the United States.
 The debt securities will be direct, unconditional and unsecured external indebtedness of Chile.
 The debt securities will at all times rank at least equally with all other unsecured and unsubordinated external indebtedness of Chile.
 The full faith and credit of Chile will be pledged for the due and punctual payment of all principal and interest on the securities.

 The debt securities will contain "collective action clauses," unless otherwise indicated in the applicable prospectus supplement.
-Under these provisions, which differ from the terms of Chile's public external indebtedness issued prior to December 2, 2014, modifications affecting the reserve matters listed in the indenture, including modifications to payment and other important terms, may be made to a single series of debt securities issued under the indenture (including the notes) with the consent of the holders of 75% of the aggregate principal amount outstanding of that series, and to two or more series of debt securities issued under the indenture (including the modification is uniformly applicable; or (y) with the consent of the holders of $66^2/3\%$ of the aggregate principal amount outstanding of each affected series of all series of debt securities that would be affected and 50% in aggregate principal amount outstanding of each affected series of debt securities.
+Under these provisions, which differ from the terms of Chile's public external indebtedness issued prior to December 2, 2014, modifications affecting the reserve matters listed in the indenture, including modifications to payment and other important terms, may be made to a single series of debt securities issued under the indenture (including the notes) with the consent of the holders of 75% of the aggregate principal amount outstanding of that series, and to two or more series of debt securities issued under the indenture either (x) with the consent of holders of 75% of the aggregate principal amount of the outstanding debt securities of all the series affected by the proposed modification (taken in aggregate) if the modification is uniformly applicable; or (y) with the consent of the holders of 66\(\frac{1}{2}\)3% of the aggregate principal amount outstanding of all series of debt securities that would be affected and 50% in aggregate principal amount outstanding of each affected series of debt securities.